mobileserf/cplusplus/Learning/make/gnu.md

   * ./configure - Generate Makefile from Makefile.in
   * make distcheck - Use Makefile to build and test a tarball to distribute

+  * Extra: autoreconf -if  # generate the configure script and Makefile.in files from configure.ac